Subject: Information Sources - Investment Associations

 Tel 888-683-1181

-Basic Membership is offered at $49 per year and includes twelve monthly issues of the Investors Alliance Investor Journal, an educational newsletter packed with valuable insights to maximize your investment success.
-Computer Membership is offered at $89 per year and includes a copy of Power Investor for Windows on CD-ROM and free daily modem updates of the entire 16,000 security database.
+Basic membership includes twelve monthly issues of the Investors Alliance Investor Journal, an educational newsletter packed with valuable insights to maximize your investment success.
+Computer Membership includes a copy of Power Investor for Windows on CD-ROM and free updates of the entire 16,000 security database.
 New members at either level receive a free voucher for two zero-commission stock trades from a leading discount broker.